SkaLe3/BrokenDrifter/README.md

 # Broken Drifter

 Broken Drifter is a small drift racing game with my own physics logic.
-It was made from scratch in a short time to test the framework and practice making games without an engine.
+It was made from scratch in a short time to test the self made framework and practice making games without an engine.
 The development of the framework was accompanied by learning how to develop a game engine from video, so framework code is almost similaer to https://github.com/TheCherno/Hazel

 Controls: